-There is no Alaska Airlines credit card with 50,000 bonus miles.
-The current offer is for 40,000 miles and a reduced-price companion fare.
-The spending requirement is $2,000 in the first 90 days after account opening.
-The bonus miles are worth around $525 when redeemed for airfare on Alaska Airlines or one of its 17 partner airlines.
-Those include American Airlines, British Airways, Delta, Korean Air and others.
+You cannot get an Alaska Airlines Credit Card with 50,000 bonus miles.
+The current offer is for 40,000 miles plus a companion fare ticket for spending $2,000 in the first 90 days.
+The bonus miles are worth hundreds of dollars when redeemed for airfare on Alaska Airlines or one of its 23 partner airlines.
+Those include American Airlines, British Airways, Korean Air and others.
 Bonus miles and the companion fare code should appear on your statement within two billing periods after you’ve met the spending requirement.
 The card has a $75 annual fee.

-If you’re a business owner, the Alaska Airlines Business card is very similar to the Visa card.
-It also offers a bonus of 40,000 miles and the companion fare deal.
-Plus, you’ll need at least good credit (700+ credit score) to qualify for either card.
+If you’re a business owner, the Alaska Airlines Business Credit Card is very similar to the consumer card.
+It also offers a bonus of 40,000 miles plus a companion fare ticket for spending $2,000 in the first 90 days.
+Plus, you’ll need at least good credit to qualify for either card.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.